fatiharapoglu/twitter/README.md

 -   [ ] is it ok to use useQuery with same keys multiple times in different components? if not refactor to make less api calls
 -   [ ] useContext in useAuth?
 -   [ ] useDeferredValue for search if react query has not have it
+-   [ ] lazy in react, hover for profiles with suspense
+-   [ ] disable hover loading for every tweet link
+-   [ ] div onClick and cursor pointer for tweets

 check own twitter messages